Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/21/april-21.md

     url: exploration/grandes-randonnees/21/april-20
 title: Sunday, April 21, 2024
 ---
-I woke up and stayed in bed while thevkids watched TV.
+I woke up and stayed in bed while the kids watched TV.
 I was still feeling cold, and didn't get up until the last minute.

 We hiked up a big hill to get back to the blazes marking the GR21, and started moving West.